-- TNC functions: Press the SPECIAL TNC soft key - ANE function: Press the TILT PLANE soft key: The TNC displays the nition possibilities in the soft-key row - eset function.
-This internally resets the n, but does not change the current axis - her the TNC should automatically move es to the default setting (MOVE or TURN) or ee "Automatic positioning: MOVE/TURN/STAY (entry is mandatory)" on page 408) - To terminate entry, press the END key
+- Select special TNC functions: Press the SPECIAL TNC FUNCT. soft key - Select the PLANE function: Press the TILT MACHINING PLANE soft key: The TNC displays the available definition possibilities in the soft-key row - Select the Reset function.
+This internally resets the PLANE function, but does not change the current axis positions - Specify whether the TNC should automatically move the rotary axes to the default setting (MOVE or TURN) or not (STAY) (see "Automatic positioning: MOVE/TURN/STAY (entry is mandatory)" on page 426).

-The PLANE RESET function resets the current PLANE function-or an active G80-completely (angles = 0 and function is inactive).
+The PLANE RESET function resets the current PLANE function-or an active cycle G80-completely (angles = 0 and function is inactive).
 It does not need to be defined more than once.